Scott E. Ingram

 We have all been challenged by the message that we must achieve "sustainability" or society may "collapse."
 What must be sustained, for whom, and for how long?
 What does it mean for a society to collapse?
 Have past societies collapsed or transformed?

-In this course we investigate the concept of social and environmental sustainability and collapse by considering potential examples of both in prehistory (e.g., Rapa Nui, Norse Greenland, Puebloan U.S. Southwest).
-Our examination ranges across a diverse intellectual landscape: from the interdisciplinary concepts of resilience and complex adaptive systems to traditional archaeological considerations of the influence of climate change and warfare on human populations.
+In this course we investigate social and environmental sustainability and collapse by considering in-depth archaeological case-studies of both from the past, especially the North American Southwest.
+Our examination ranges across a diverse intellectual landscape: from the interdisciplinary concepts of resilience and complex adaptive systems to traditional archaeological considerations of the influence of natural hazards, conflict, and inequality on human populations.

 Books (required)